LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 ### Tests

 1. Getters/Setters on all Models
-2. Standard CRUD operations on all tables
+2. Standard CRUD operations on all tables (test your services!)

 ## README